Why can’t you share the names, genders, or ages of the youth?

 Where do I mail my cards?

 Please make sure each card has a greeting card envelope that we can use to send cards on to the youth.
 You can write your first name and city/state in the return address portion of the envelope and leave the rest of the envelope blank and unsealed.
 We will address the cards for you.
-We appreciate when you send stamps and/or stickers with your cards.
-Please include stamps separately and do not adhere them to the envelopes.
+Put your card(s) with envelopes in one larger envelope and mail them to:

 Cards of Hope